LukeGrahamLandry/franca/devlog.md

+## (Aug 9) sb3

+- i was doing waste of time hour with the inputs/fields, better to have it as data because then maybe i can generate something useful for going the other direction too.
+- i need to write zip file but don't actually have to compress the contents
+- scratch website has really nice error messages in the console when you feed it an invalid project.
+  - ex. no costumes, assetid not hex, wrong input name for opcode.
+- custom block `mutation` was tedious (why is it an array in a string?) but seems to work now

 ## (Aug 8) sb3

 revisiting a project I attempted a few years ago and gave up on was a big success